Denis Grabe

 Denis Grabe (born February 22, 1990, in Tallinn, Estonia), is an Estonian professional pool player.
 Grabe won the Las Vegas open in 2025 beating Joshua Filler in the finals.
-Sets 2-2 and in shootout 4-3, winning his biggest tournament of his career.

-Grabe won Maldives Open in 2024 beating Alexandros Kazakis 10-9.
+Sets 2-2 and in shootout 4–3, winning his biggest tournament of his career.
+Grabe won Maldives Open in 2024 beating Alexandros Kazakis 10–9.

-Grabe reached the semifinal of 2024 WPA World Ten-ball Championship losing to Naoyuki Ōi of Japan 2-3 in sets, he beat Aloysious Yapp in the last 16 and Francisco Sánchez Ruíz in the last 8 to achieve a bronze medal.
+Grabe reached the semifinal of 2024 WPA World Ten-ball Championship losing to Naoyuki Ōi of Japan 2–3 in sets, he beat Aloysious Yapp in the last 16 and Francisco Sánchez Ruiz in the last 8 to achieve a bronze medal.
 Grabe reached the quarter-final of the 2016 WPA World Nine-ball Championship, before losing to Cheng Yu-hsuan 11–3.
 Grabe won two consecutive Euro Tour tournaments in a row in 2014, at the Austria Open, and Slovenian Open.
 In 2018, he also reached the final of the 2018 Sankt Johann im Pongau Open, losing the final 9–5 to Alexander Kazakis.